Summary

 Are the rents, expenses, vacancies, and capitalization factors correct?

-Should lenders essentially do their desk review of the appraisals and be willing to adjust the values and information when they appear incorrect?
+Should lenders conduct a thorough desk review of the appraisals and be willing to adjust the values and information when discrepancies are identified?